User129863/plasticity-blender-addon-gamedev/README.md

 ## Upstreamed into the official add-on workflow

-These features were developed in this branch first and were later upstreamed, so they are now part of the official Plasticity Blender add-on workflow:
+These features were developed in this branch first and were later upstreamed, so they are part of the official Plasticity Blender add-on workflow:

 - AutoMarkEdgesOperator: consolidates "Mark Sharp" and "Mark Sharp at boundaries" into a single operator with modes to mark selection as Hard Edges (Sharp) or UV Seams (Seam).
 - Smart edge marking (Sharp/Seam): operates on entire-mesh selections (not individually selected polygons inside a Plasticity group) and applies edge marking using the same boundary logic as MarkSharpEdgesForPlasticityGroupsWithSplitNormalsOperator.